fiyinfoluwa001/Distributed-Task-Queue/README.md

-# Distributed Task Queue And Scheduler
+# Distributed Task Queue & Scheduler

 ## About
-    A scalable backend for remote teams to scheduleand process tasks with offline syncs, priority queue and fault tolerance.
+A scalable backend for remote teams to schedule and process tasks with offline sync, priority queues, and fault tolerance.

 ## Tech Stack
 - Node.js / Typescript, NestJS:  Scalable APIs